-Before going through the sapphire properties and meanings, let us first recapitulate that sapphire belongs to the group of four most precious stones in the world, where also we enumerate diamond, ruby, and emerald.
 Sapphire is a stone of protection and prophetic wisdom, a wondrous crystal that can watch over human destiny.
-It is believed to promote joy, faith, hope and protection during long journeys.
+It is believed to promote joy, faith, hope, and protection during long journeys.
 It brings light and peace and opens the mind toward beauty and intuitive understanding.
-Sapphire stones are thought to be able to maintain the hope needed in order that our deepest desires and dreams will be fulfilled one day.
+Sapphire stones are thought to be able to maintain the hope needed in order for our deepest desires and dreams to be fulfilled one day.
 The color of sapphire can be blue, purple, green, yellow, even black and colorless, with characteristic silky glow.

 The chemistry of sapphire crystals

-Sapphire is a variation of corundum, which makes its structure almost identical to the structure of ruby.
+Sapphire is a variation of corundum, which makes its structure almost identical to the structure of Ruby.
 The difference is only in the minute amounts of additional atoms, so called impurities, which incorporate themselves in the corundum matrix and change many properties of sapphire vs. those of ruby.
 One of the properties is the color of course.
 The characteristic color of sapphire, the scientists believe, comes from iron and titanium impurities.
 In this particular case, one electron jumps from the Fe atom to the Ti atom.
-This electron then is able to absorb the energy of the red end of the spectrum, therefore effectively transmitting the frequencies from the blue - purple end of the ligh spectrum.
-This is exactly what
+This electron then is able to absorb the energy of the red end of the spectrum, therefore effectively transmitting the frequencies from the blue - purple end of the light spectrum.

-gives sapphire the characteristic, well known deep blue color.
+This is exactly what gives sapphire the characteristic, well known deep blue color.
 It is thought that what produces the other colors of sapphire has to with the combination of iron and chromium.
 In sapphire under magnification one is often able to see threads of rutile, unlike rutile quartz where the rutile needles are visible with naked eye.

 The healing and metaphysical properties